-Next, make sure the jam nut is not installed on the inner tie rod (or heim joint), and push your stock tie rod boot on to the 14 mm shaft of the inner tie rod end, then screw on the jam nut.
+Next, make sure the jam nut is not installed on the inner tie rod (or heim joint), and push your stock tie rod boot on to the 14 mm shaft of the inner tie rod end.
 Make sure the boot is properly installed and seated in the groove on the rack and pinon, then secure it tightly with a zip tie.

-Next, screw on the jam nut, then screw the HD tie rod all the way on to the inner tie rod that was previously installed into the rack and pinion.
+Next, screw the jam nut on to the heim so that there is 3/4" of threads left on the end of the heim, then screw the HD tie rod all the way up to the jam nut.
 Secure the tie rod assembly out of the way until a later step.